Tommy

 1963-1964 served in the 15th Scottish Parachute Regiment (TA).

-1964 first karate instruction in Paris with Henri D. Plee
+1964 first karate instruction in Paris with Henri D. Plee and first

-1965 obtained the first Black Belt ever awarded in Scotland
+1965 obtained the first Black Belt ever awarded in Scotland for

-for karate and founded the Scottish Karate-do Association.
+karate and founded the Scottish Karate-do Association.

 1965-1970 competed for Scotland and Britain in karate.

-1966 opened Scotland's first full-time dojo at 27 Union Street
+1966 opened Scotland's first full-time dojo at 27 Union Street in

-in Glasgow.
+Glasgow.

-1967 Gave up his job with the Scottish Daily Express and went
+1967 Gave up his job with the Scottish Daily Express and went to

-and training as a full-time instructor.
+as a full-time instructor.

 1967 qualified as a National Referee.

-1970 joined the Renfrew & Bute Police Special Constabulary
+1970 joined the Renfrew & Bute Police Special Constabulary and

-and retired in 1985, with the Long Service Medal.
+retired in 1985, with the Long Service Medal.

 1970 qualified as a European International Referee.